 In Athens, rooftop patios are a thing.
 Many boast views of the ancient acropolis (like The New Hotel’s), and they all take advantage of the ocean breeze that seems to pick up around 6 p.m. each night.
 It was like a living dream…curled up on a cushion, shockingly good Greek rosé in one hand, everyone and everything bathed in pink light, with the city of Athens spread out below.
 More than once we canceled dinner reservations elsewhere because we couldn’t tear ourselves away.

 The Parthenon is an absolute pain in the butt to visit.
-The lines are horrifyingly long, the climb to the top is no joke (on slippery marble steps worn smooth by 3,000 years of feet) there’s little-to-no-shade, people are EVERYWHERE, and there is sometimes even a line to get back down.
-We got lucky on the day we visited (mid-week, August), but our guide said that the line to leave can sometimes be an hour or more.
+The lines are horrifyingly long, the climb to the top is no joke (on slippery marble steps worn smooth by 3,000 years of feet) there’s little to no shade, people are EVERYWHERE, and there is sometimes even a line to get back down.
+We got lucky on the day we visited (mid-week, August), but our guide said that the line to leave is sometimes an hour or more.
 Good.
 Grief.

 Just don’t lose your ticket.
 And, as a bonus, if you hit the Temple of Zeus early in the morning, few people are there and you get photo ops like this:

 We also discovered that there are still concerts held — in the offseason — in the amphitheater next to the Parthenon.
 I cannot even imagine.
 If you have flexibility in your travels, that would be a truly amazing experience.

 Tours typically last juuuuust longer than my attention span, but the Mythology tour had an ending worth waiting for.
 Our guide finished our tour at the Cemetery of Keramikos, and brought out a copy of Pericles’ Funeral Oration, honoring the dead of the Peloponnesian War.
 She asked the kids to each read a section of this speech, ending with the youngest, little Pax.